jhona-09/K-lo/README_ENGLISH.txt

 every minutes that you indicated, with information of the PC-user who has K-lo running and his public IP.
 So you can identify them if you have installed on more than one machine (wink).
-K-lo uses the pynput librarie so it has not been reported so far LAG during its execution, unlike the pyhook.
+K-lo uses the pynput librarie and it has not been reported LAG so far during its execution, unlike the pyhook.

 ##FIRST STEP##
 Run the K-lo.exe file and enter the minutes you want